suraj5336/Multilingual-Apllication/README.md

-Repository for video "Using i18next to add multilingual support to our React App".
+Repository for "Using i18next to add multilingual support to our React App".